teacheredu-euniwell/oer-diversity-inclusion/README.md

 In the Next Chapter
 ---
-The next chapter outlines the underlying social structures that influence the development, perception, and handling of inclusion and diversity and will help you to reach a more in-depth understanding of this area.
+We will outline the underlying social structures that influence the development, perception, and handling of inclusion and diversity.

 ## 1. Systems Theory Perspectives